 About the Carl Bode-Norman Holmes Pearson Prize

 The Carl Bode-Norman Holmes Pearson Prize recognizes the outstanding achievement of an individual who has dedicated a lifetime of work to the mission and values of American studies.
-The recipient is awarded lifetime membership in the association.
-The awardee will be announced at the annual meeting of the American Studies Association, November 10, 2017.
+Recipients of the award receive lifetime membership in the association.
+The prize winner is announced at the annual meeting of the American Studies Association.

 - A statement describing the nominee's career in American studies, noting special achievements and contributions in research and scholarship, service to the ASA, other academic service and teaching, work in academic journals, public forums and/or on the internet, and any involvement with international projects and conferences.

 - Supporting letters from collaborators, colleagues, and mentored students.
 These letters can be individually authored, but nominators might consider soliciting a smaller set of collectively authored letters with multiple signatories.

 - A list of URLs to relevant websites (if applicable).

 Selected materials should be representative, rather than exhaustive.
 Taken altogether, they should not exceed 50 pages—and, where possible, they should be combined into a single PDF.

 Step 2: Log onto the ASA website to upload the materials and submit the nomination.
 You will be asked to enter the nominee’s information (title, affiliation, address) before being prompted to upload a PDF of the materials outlined above.
 Nominations must be received no later than June 30.
 On your behalf, the Office of the Executive Director will share the nominating materials with the prize committee.